Usually, you do not automatically enrol temporary employees you’re employing for 28 days or less.

 Casual agricultural workers and the 3 month rule

-You do not have to auto-enrol casual agricultural workers you employ on a day-to-day basis for no more than three months.
+You do not have to automatically enrol casual agricultural workers you employ on a day-to-day basis for no more than three months.

 If they’re eligible, they can opt in.

-If your eligible casual agricultural employee’s work takes them over three months, and they’re not already in KiwiSaver, you must auto-enrol them.
+If your eligible casual agricultural employee’s work takes them over 3 months, and they’re not already in KiwiSaver, you must automatically enrol them.